 Facts & Figures

 Ryokans are the perfect way to discover old Japanese culture and traditions.
+A special highlight for visitors is the display of the Japanese giant salamander.
 Do not miss the exhibitions with great information about Beauty of Nature and the Countryside of Kyoto.
-The highlight of the Kyoto Aquarium is the big tank.
-The tank contains water with an weight of 500 tons and recreates the coastal waters of Japan.
+The highlight of the Kyoto Aquarium is a big tank.
+The tank contains water with a weight of 500 tons and recreates the coastal waters of Japan.
+My tip: The feeding procedure of the cute Cape Penguins, which last for 20 min, is fun to watch.

 - Kyoto Aquarium: